openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_testmacro/unittest_testmacro_package_api/unittest_testmacro_package_macros.md

 }
 ```

 The output is as follows, with an additional `Args` column listing test data under different parameters.
-Each parameter value is output as a performance test case, and all combinations are listed when multiple parameters are involved:
+Each parameter value is output as a performance test case, and full combinatorial scenarios are listed for multiple parameters:

 ```text
 --------------------------------------------------------------------------------------------------